Duchy of Saxony: Ascanian Duchy of Saxony

-In 1269, 1272, and 1282 the co-ruling brothers John I and Albert II gradually divided their governing competences within the then three territorially unconnected Saxon areas (Hadeln, Lauenburg, and Wittenberg), thus preparing a partition.

-After John I had resigned in 1282 in favour of his three minor sons Eric I, John II and Albert III, followed by his death three years later, the three brothers and their uncle Albert II continued the joint rule in Saxony.
+The Ascanian dukes of Saxony continued to exercise electoral rights, thus affirming the political importance of the Saxon duchy.
+In 1269, 1272, and 1282 the co-ruling Ascanian brothers, dukes John I and Albert II, gradually divided their governing competences within the then three territorially unconnected Saxon areas (Hadeln, Lauenburg, and Wittenberg), thus preparing a partition.
+After John I had resigned in 1282 in favour of his three minor sons, dukes Eric I, John II and Albert III, followed by his death three years later, the three brothers and their uncle Albert II continued the joint rule in Saxony.

-In 1288, Albert II applied to King Rudolph I for the enfeoffment of his son and heir Duke Rudolph I with the Palatinate of Saxony, which ensued a long-lasting dispute with the eager clan of the House of Wettin.
-When the County of Brehna was reverted to the Empire after the extinction of its comital family, the king enfeoffed Duke Rudolph.
-In 1290, Albert II gained the County of Brehna and in 1295 the County of Gommern for Saxony.
+In 1288, Albert II applied to King Rudolph I for the enfeoffment of his son and heir Rudolph I with the Palatinate of Saxony, an old palatine county in the Saale-Unstrut region, which ensued a long-lasting dispute with the eager clan of the House of Wettin.
+When the County of Brehna was reverted to the Empire after the extinction of its comital family in 1290, the king enfeoffed Albert's son Rudolph with that county.
+In 1295, Albert II gained the County of Gommern for Saxony.
 King Wenceslaus II of Bohemia succeeded in bringing Albert II in favour of electing Adolf of Germany, as new emperor (Albert II signed an elector pact on 29 November 1291 that he would vote the same as Wenceslaus).
 On 27 April 1292 Albert II, with his nephews still minor, wielded the Saxon electoral vote, electing Adolf of Germany.
+The last document mentioning the joint government of Albert II with his nephews as Saxon fellow dukes dates to 1295.